These page data will have their own default values.

 The engine will first search for a hard-coded

 time data from the page file to be used.
-If it doesn’t exist, then it uses the page’s file modification time as the page time.
-But, if the page’s file name itself is formatted as a timestamp–like format, then the engine will try to parse the page’s file name into a valid
+If it doesn’t exist, then it uses the page’s file creation time as the page time.
+But, if the page’s file name itself is formatted as a timestamp-like format, then the engine will try to parse the page’s file name into a valid

 time data.
 So now you can set a file name as